MiracleUfuoma/coffee-sales-analysis-on-power-bi/README.md

 Interact with the visualizations and dashboards to explore the data and gain insights.

 ## Recommendation
-More capital should be invested in the kitchen with the highest revenue which is Hell's kitchen
+More capital should be invested in the kitchen with the highest revenue which is Hell's kitchen.
+The product type with the highest number of sales should be produced more.